DonPage/PurpleLabs/README.md

 PRPL Labs is still in it's infancy phase, while still being apart of the main agency (Purple, Rock Scissors), PRPL Labs are making their own move away from the company and becoming it's own thing.
 In doing so they changed domains and in turn caused this small problem with redirecting users to the right location.

 ## Solving ahead of time:
 As a developer myself I'm always thinking about the next step for the project.
 I must be able to account for working locally, deployment, and any major change in infrastructure.
 While changing domains was a major change that was done successfully, accounting for the changes in redirection of links slipped thru the cracks.
-One simple solution to this would to *NOT* link directly to the website since it's in the subdomain of the current URL the user is accessing the site from, for example:
+One simple solution to this would to *NOT* link directly to the website.
+For Example:

 ### If the current URL is http://prpllabs.com